-Join the SFARI science team and leaders in the autism research community for an informal evening of food, drink, conversation and mingling on 13 November 2017 in Washington, D.C.
+Join the SFARI science team and leaders in the autism research community for an informal evening of food, drink, conversation and mingling on October 21, 2019, in Chicago.

 On September 23, 2022, SFARI will co-host a virtual workshop about the causal mechanisms underlying neuropsychiatric conditions, from genes to cells to circuits to behavior.
 The event is organized in conjunction with the New York Genome Center, Columbia University, the University of California, San Francisco, the University of Oxford, the National Institute of Mental Health (NIMH) and the University of California, Los Angeles.

 Have you ever contemplated the difference between a feeling, a thought and a memory?
 And how do all these things fit together in making us who we are?

 Leonard Mlodinow is a theoretical physicist and best-selling author.
 In his latest book, “Emotional: How Feelings Shape Our Thinking,” he unpacks the role emotions play in our thinking and mental well-being.

 Kelsey Martin, director of the Simons Foundation Autism Research Initiative (SFARI) and the foundation’s neuroscience collaborations, has spent much of her career as a neuroscientist seeking to understand better how experiences change brain connectivity to store long-term memories.

 SFARI 2022 Genomics of ASD: Pathways to Biological Convergence and Genetic Therapies RFA — Informational session